Maxo Kream

 Emekwanem Ogugua Biosah Jr. (born March 29, 1990), known professionally as Maxo Kream, is a Nigerian-American rapper.
-His debut album Punken was released in 2018, and the follow-up and major label debut, Brandon Banks, was released in 2019.
+His debut album Punken was released in 2018.
+His follow-up and major label debut, Brandon Banks, was released in 2019 and peaked at number 68 on the Billboard 200.

 Maxo Kream is known for his honest lyricism, speaking to his past life living in poor neighborhoods within Houston, Texas.
 He is a member of the 52 Hoover Crips.

-Maxo Kream's younger brother, KCG Josh, is also a rapper.
+Throughout his career, Maxo Kream has collaborated with artists such as Travis Scott, Playboi Carti, Tyler, the Creator, ASAP Rocky, Don Toliver, J. Cole, Lil Uzi Vert, Megan Thee Stallion, Anderson .Paak, Suicideboys, Wale, Denzel Curry, BigXthaPlug, Schoolboy Q, and JPEGMAFIA, alongside others.
+His younger brother, KCG Josh, is also a rapper.

-Early life and career
+Early life

-Maxo Kream grew up in Southwest Houston, and attended Kempner High School.
-He is of Nigerian descent through his father, who is a Nigerian immigrant to the U.S. Kream began rapping in high school as part of the group Kream Clicc.
+Biosah was primarily raised in Southwest Houston and also lived in nearby Sugar Land and Missouri City.
+He attended Alief Hastings High School and Kempner High School.
+He is of Nigerian descent through his father, who ran an ethnic grocery store in Alief, Houston.
+Biosah began rapping in high school as part of the group Kream Clicc.
+He became affiliated with the Forum Park Crips, a subset of the 52 Hoover Gangster Crips.

+Career

 In 2012, he started to gain popularity after releasing a remix of Kendrick Lamar's "Rigamortus" on YouTube.
 His early mixtapes Retro Card and Quicc Strikes pushed him into the limelight, hitting over 85,000 hits on LiveMixtapes.
 In 2013, he supported Chief Keef on the Texas leg of his tour.

 His 2015 mixtape #Maxo187 received attention from XXL Magazine and Pitchfork among others.
 He followed it up in 2016 with The Persona Tape.

-On October 22, 2016, Maxo Kream was arrested for engaging in "organized crime" under the Racketeer Influenced and Corrupt Organizations Act.
-He, along with members of the Kream Clicc Gang, held charges sourcing from money laundering, possession of 85 pounds of mariijuana, 2,000 Xanax pills, 13 firearms, cash, and drug manufacturing/distribution paraphernalia.
-Maxo was held at Fort Bend County Jail in Richmond, Texas.
-He was released on bail of $200,000 the next day and denied the allegations, claiming to only be "organizing his music".
-Maxo turned himself into authorities on April 3, 2023, for RICO related charges.

 In 2018, he released his debut album Punken.
 On June 27, 2019, he signed a deal with Roc Nation.
 On July 19, 2019, he released his major label debut, Brandon Banks via Big Persona/88 Classic/RCA Records.

 On October 18, 2021, he released his second major label album Weight of the World.
 The album largely focuses on Maxo's experience since popularity, and dealing with the death of his brother Money-Du.
-Money Du was murdered on March 9, 2020, in Los Angeles.
+Money-Du was murdered on March 9, 2020, in Los Angeles.
+He released his fourth studio album, Personification, in November 2024.
+He released O.Y.N, an album produced by JPEGMafia, in June 2026.